 Legg-Calvé-Perthes disease (LCPD) (more frequently simply referred to as Perthes disease) is idiopathic avascular necrosis (AVN) of the growing femoral epiphysis seen in children, and should not be confused with the Perthes lesion of the shoulder.

-Relatively uncommon, occurs in approximately 5-15 in 100,000 children.
-Boys are affected 5 times more commonly than girls.
-Typically seen between the ages of 2 and14 with a peak around 5-6 years 8.
+Relatively uncommon, occurs in approximately 5-15:100,000 children.
+Boys are affected five times more commonly than girls.
+Typically seen between the ages of 2 and 14 with a peak around 5-6 years 8.

 The most frequent presenting feature is pain with or without a limp 3,5-6.
-In 15 % of cases both hips are asynchronously involved.
-The younger the age at the time of presentation, the more benign disease course is expected 5,8.
+In 15% of cases both hips are asynchronously involved.

 The radiographic findings are those of AVN.

 - joint effusion: widening of the medial joint space

 - asymmetrical femoral epiphyseal size (smaller on affected side)

 - apparent increased density of the femoral head epiphysis

 - blurring of the physeal plate (stage 1: see staging of Legg-Calve-Perthes syndrome)

 Eventually, the femoral head begins to fragment (stage 2), with subchondral lucency (crescent sign) and redistribution of weight-bearing stresses leading to thickening of some trabeculae which become more prominent.